Key facts

 All students must complete the following core units and one zero credit point unit

-*Students who are eligible for the 12 credit point entry pathway will not complete a Specialisation, instead must choose two credit points of units selected from any of the specialisations below, in addition to the ten core units.
+*Students who are eligible for the 12 credit point entry pathway will not complete a Specialisation, and instead must choose two credit points of units selected from any of the specialisations below, in addition to the core units.

 Public Health Specialisation